 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

-Family members that survive a death of a loved one need all the help that they can get.
+Family members that survive the death of a loved one need all the help that they can get.
 Stress and emotions are higher in this process.
 So, helping family members by setting up your financial files for your estate before your death is a wonderful way to give back to your family after you have gone.
+Today, we are sharing four areas to organize when setting up your estate planning.
 It shows them how much you care for them without being here to help them.

 Here are four(4) areas to organize in your estate before you die to help the process go more smoothly for your loved ones.

-Insurance papers - Keep your insurance papers together by type, (auto, life, home), keep them in a fireproof safe.
+Keep your insurance papers together by type, (auto, life, home), keep them in a fireproof safe .

-Legal documents - Keep your will, living will trust and other necessary legal documents in a fireproof place or a security box at your bank.
+Keep your will, living will trust, and other necessary legal documents in a fireproof place or a security box at your bank.
 You can also give a copy of this document to a trusted person as well, as a backup.